Eye HealthLifestyle Topics

 When the blood vessels in the eye’s retina (the light sensitive tissue lining the back of the eye) swell, leak or close off completely — or if abnormal new blood vessels grow on the surface of the retina — it is called diabetic retinopathy.

 People who are at greater risk of developing diabetic retinopathy are those who have diabetes or poor blood sugar control, women who are pregnant, and people with high blood pressure, high blood lipids or both.
+Risk also increases with duration of diabetes.
+For example, one woman developed diabetic retinopathy after living with diabetes for 25 years.
 Also, people who are from certain ethnic groups, such as African-Americans, Hispanics and Native Americans, are more likely to develop diabetic retinopathy.
 In fact, a new study confirms that diabetes is a top risk factor for vision loss among Hispanics.

 Something to remember: diabetes can cause vision in your eyes to change even if you do not have retinopathy.
 If your blood sugar levels change quickly, it can affect the shape of your eye’s lens, causing blurry vision, which goes back to normal after your blood sugar stabilizes.